Losant/losant-docs/docs/dashboards/time-series-graph.md

 If you choose not to define a y-axis minimum or maximum value, the time series graph will automatically define a scale based on the data set it is currently rendering for the data series.

 The Segment Label (in this case "Current A" is used to name this particular data series, and will be the label shown in the graph legend.
-The Y Axis label is used to name the y axis for this series - if it is left blank, the name of the selected attribute is used.
-Series that use the same Y Axis lables share that axis on the resulting graph.
+The y-axis label is used to name the y-axis for this series - if it is left blank, the name of the selected attribute is used.
+Series that use the same y-axis labels share that axis on the resulting graph.

+Finally, when the Line Display Type is set to "Line", each segment also takes a "Line Weight" property, which defines the thickness of the line displayed on the chart for that segment on a 1 (thin) to 5 (thick) scale.